10 AI Podcasts That Will Make You Smarter About AI and Money

 Best for: AI engineers and builders.
 Deep technical discussions on LLMs, agents, and infrastructure.

-Why listen: The most technically rigorous AI podcast.
-If you are building with AI, this is required listening.
+Why listen: The most technically rigorous AI pod out there.
+If you are building AI products, you should be listening to this every week.

 10. Last Week in AI